kianfar77/OptimumSearchSchemes/MIPCode/ReadMe.md

 ```

 ### Build from source code
-* Make sure you have the following files in "libs" folder (you can acquire the latest version on [IBM download page for students/faculties](https://developer.ibm.com/docloud/blog/2016/11/24/cos-12-7-ai/ "IBM"), see the section "required libraries" in this manual)
+* Make sure you have the following files in "libs" folder (you can acquire the latest version on [IBM download page for students/faculties](https://developer.ibm.com/docloud/blog/2016/11/24/cos-12-7-ai/ "IBM"), see the section "required libraries" below)
 1. cplex.h
 2. cpxconst.h
 3. libcplex.a